kushalsamant/coherence/anthologies/anthologietypel.md

 Architect | Council Of Architecture License & Registration No.: CA/2014/62537
 Tel | +918779632310

+Letters To The Commissioner Of Police, Mumbai.

+Date: 15th May 2020

+Dear Mr. Param Bir Singh,
+Commissioner of Police,
+Mumbai,
+MH.
+India.

+I am Kushal Dhananjay Samant.
+I am a resident at the following address as per my passport records: 6/A2, Shree Hari CHS, Plot-11, Behind Neurogen Hospital, Sector 40, Seawoods (W), Navi Mumbai — 400706.
+MH.
+INDIA.
+I am a stranded individual at the following address at the moment: C/o Satchit Puranik, Flat No 14, Tabeer Terrace CHS, Lane Opposite Orchid Global Learning Academy, Versova, Andheri (W), Mumbai — 400061.
+MH.
+INDIA.
+My apologies because I was unaware of the changes in the online application process that were being carried out by Maharashtra Police when I was preparing the following documents for my Travel Pass application as a stranded individual as per the previous form that was available on the website — covid19.mhpolice.in.
+I have followed through meticulously on all tests, and documents required for my travel back home.
+I am sending these documents for your reference along with this letter.

+A prescription from Dr Vernon Miranda to get a COVID-19 test done, solely for travel purposes.

+COVID-19 test report from Suburban Diagnostics.
+My test report says, “SARS-CoV-2: Not detected.” i.e. COVID19 negative.

+Fitness Certificate from Dr Vernon Miranda based on this Test Report.

+DN Nagar Police Station has quoted, “They have not received any instructions regarding inter-district transit for stranded individuals”.
+I have been advised by one police officer to take an auto (which is unavailable) or take a private vehicle (which no one is willing to volunteer).
+This ball is now, apparently in your court.
+The Mumbai Police website — https://mumbaipolice.co.in/ApplicationforEmergencyTravelMigrant.html now deems it necessary that I should submit an RC Book and a driving license as an individual if I have to return home.
+Do you think that this is preposterous?
+Because I imagine it to be so.
+I would like to request you to kindly grant me either of these permissions.

+Permission to return home by public bus transport or,

+A letter that permits any auto driver to return home after dropping me home.

+I hope you shall support my return.
+You can reply to this message or contact me at +918779632310 for any queries.
+Thanking you very much.

+Yours truly,
+Ar Kushal Dhananjay Samant.
+Architect | Council Of Architecture License & Registration No.: CA/2014/62537 Tel | +918779632310

 **Life**.

 La vida es para dar besos profundos y buscar amaneceres en ciudades nuevas.

 Life is to give deep kisses, and seek sunrises in new cities.

+Life.

+La vida es para dar besos profundos y buscar amaneceres en ciudades nuevas.

+Life is to give deep kisses and seek sunrises in new cities.

 **Listening**.